a2stuff/a2d/docs/Building_And_Running.md

 ### Other

-If you need to copy the files some other way (e.g. via [CiderPress](http://a2ciderpress.com/)), it's probably easiest to transfer the files from the disk images created by `bin/package` as they will have the appropriate ProDOS file types and aux types.
+If you need to copy the files some other way (e.g. via [CiderPress](http://a2ciderpress.com/)), it's probably easiest to transfer the files from the disk images created by `make package` as they will have the appropriate ProDOS file types and aux types.

 ## Install Instructions